Yayla (resort): Contemporary yayla culture

 In the second half of the 20th century, the yayla practice has not been popular as it once was.
 Some people have chosen beach tourism, perhaps persuaded by televised advertisements of contemporary technology (such as air conditioning, highways to the tourist areas, etc.), which arguably softens hotter summers.
 However, the Turkish people of tribal background (such as Yörüks, Manavs, Varsaks, Turcomans, and other Anatolian Oghuz Turkic tribes), who make up a significant portion of the Turkish population, are more prone to preserve the traditional Turkic lifestyle and still spend their summer in the sparsely populated cooler highlands or yaylas, instead of hot beaches.
-Because of its continuing and still growing summer fame as attractive settlements among both rural and urban populations and also among generations born and raised in the urban culture, the yaylas became bigger and urbanized over years, creating a new urban identity for some of popular yaylas converting from their previous rural identities (e.g. Akçatekir, Uzungöl).
+Because of its continuing and still growing summer fame as attractive settlements among both rural and urban populations and also among generations born and raised in the urban culture, the yaylas have become bigger and urbanized over the years, creating a new urban identity for some of popular yaylas and transforming their former rural identities (e.g. Akçatekir, Uzungöl).